 A strong El Niño or La Niña (which refers to ocean water temperatures in the central Pacific Ocean) can help us predict snowfall patterns during the winter.

-For the upcoming 2021-2022 winter season, there's a ~50% chance that water temperatures will reach below-average (blue bar = La Niña), a less than 10% chance that water temperatures will be above-average (red bar = El Niño), and a ~40% chance that water temperatures will be near-average (grey bar = Neutral).
+For the graphic above, there's a 55% chance that water temperatures will stay below-average (blue bar = La Niña), a less than 5% chance that water temperatures will be above-average (red bar = El Niño), and a 40% chance that water temperatures will be near-average (grey bar = Neutral).

-These model forecasts provide us with a signal for a La Niña event during the 2021-2022 winter season.
+These model forecasts provide us with a good signal for La Niña to continue during the 2022-2023 winter season.

-The official Climate Prediction Center outlook is similar to these model forecasts, calling for a 70% chance for La Niña to continue through the 2021-2022 winter season.
+The official Climate Prediction Center outlook is also similar to these model forecasts.
+The CPC is giving a 60% chance of La Niña continuing during the December 2022 to February 2023 timeframe.